ishaanalidina/archer2-gpu-course/README.md

 <br /><br /><br /><br />

-# Introduction to GPU programming with HIP
+# Introduction to GPU programming with kernels

 [![CC BY-NC-SA 4.0][cc-by-nc-sa-shield]][cc-by-nc-sa]

-This short course will provide an introduction to GPU computing with HIP aimed at scientific application programmers wishing to develop their own software.
+This short course will provide an introduction to GPU computing with kernels aimed at scientific application programmers wishing to develop their own software.
 The course will give a background on the difference between CPU and GPU architectures as a prelude to introductory exercises in HIP